 Canon 100D versus Canon 1300D

 The Canon EOS 100D (called Canon SL1 in some regions) and the Canon EOS 1300D (labelled Canon T6 in some countries) are two digital cameras that were announced, respectively, in March 2013 and March 2016.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 Both cameras offer a resolution of 17.9 megapixel.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 100D and the Canon 1300D is provided in the side-by-side display below.
 Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 You can also use the toggle button to switch to a percentage comparison if you prefer that the measures are being expressed in relative terms (in this case, the camera on the left – the 100D – represents the basis or 100 percent across all the size and weight measures).